markus1090/Project-javascript-advanced/README.md

 </details>

 ## Description
-Web app that allows to receive dates about air pollution, with the use of user's input or with the function of Geo-localization.
-API have been requested from <a>aqicn.org</a>.
+Web app that allows receiving dates about air pollution, with the use of user's input or with the function of Geo-localization.
+API has been requested from <a>aqicn.org</a>.

 ## How it works
 Elements that we can use:
 * Search section by name,
-* Get station closer you.
+* Get station closer to you.
 After which, the app will generate the table with the results found.
 We can see the table legend at the bottom of the page.